-According to Frame Slotted ALOHA, there are three probabilities for each slot: 1) Empty slot: In such a slot, no tag has selected this slot to transmit its information in it.
+According to Frame Slotted ALOHA, there are three probabilities for each slot: Empty slot, Successful slot, and Collided slot.
+Empty slot: In such a slot, no tag has selected this slot to transmit its information in it.
 The reader transmits a “Query-Rep” command asking the tags to decrements their slot counters.
-2) Successful slot: In this slot, only one one tag selects this slot to transmit its information in it.
+Successful slot: In this slot, only one tag selects this slot to transmit its information in it.
 The reader transmits an “ACK” command including the received RN 16.
 Then, the acknowledged tag enters the “Acknowledged” state and replies with its permanent Electronic Product Coder “EPC” code.
-3) Collided slot: In such slots, the reader receives
+Collided slot: In such slots, the reader receives